armagg/go_todolist_server/README.md

 # go_todolist_server
-just one practive for Made In Lobby
+just one practice for Made In Lobby